fox-it/citrix-netscaler-triage/README.md

 * `/dev/md0`: The disk that holds the root (`/`) directory.
 This is a RAM disk
 * `/dev/da0`: The disk that holds the `/var` and `/flash` directories.
 This is a persistent disk.

 The root directory (`/`) of Citrix NetScaler is a RAM disk, meaning that this is a volatile disk.
 This disk can be found at `/dev/md0` when the NetScaler is powered-on and running, and will be unavailable when the NetScaler is powered-off.
-The `/var` and `/flash` directories reside on the `/dev/da0` disk and is persistent.
+The `/var` and `/flash` directories reside on the `/dev/da0` disk as two separate partitions and is persistent.

 The following commands can be used on a local linux machine to create disk of your NetScaler over SSH: